 - Repeat the same process until an optimal policy is obtained.

 Many robots learn how to walk by implementing reinforcement learning.
 This is what human babies also do.
 They will try to walk desperately, just to fall to the ground at first.

 Then, they will try more and more.
 Finally, they will learn the skill perfectly, and they will never forget how to walk in their entire life.
 Just like that, robots also learn how to walk perfectly, using reinforcement learning algorithms.

 Reinforcement learning has several applications in the real world.
 It is not the perfect way of learning things.
-But this is the feature that stands out for reinforcement learning, which is it’s the biggest advantage as well.
+But this is the feature that stands out for reinforcement learning, which is its biggest advantage as well.

 Which is the Best Machine Learning Strategy?

 There are typically four kinds of machine learning strategies available that we can use to train the machine, specifically, supervised learning, unsupervised learning, semi-supervised learning, and finally, reinforcement learning.

 Out of these, which one is the better strategy?
 Well, it depends on what your goal is and what type of algorithm you are using.
 There are various types of algorithms available under all these four strategies, and we can’t tell which one is the best of them.

 For example, there are some algorithms suitable for image classification.
 Some of them will be very useful for clustering.
 Some of the algorithms may be perfect for visualization, finding associations, predicting numerical results, etc. Each algorithm has its own purpose.